QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Methods

 where \( \lambda \) is a hyperparameter balancing the importance of object quantification accuracy and semantic consistency.
 This inner loop optimization updates the prompt parameters \( \theta \) to adapt to the specific characteristics of the meta-train domains.

-\textbf{Outer loop optimization.} The outer loop further refines the prompt parameters by evaluating them on the meta-test domain \( \mathcal{D}_{\text{test}} \) to promote generalization to unseen domains.
-After optimizing the prompt parameters \( \theta \) in the inner loop across meta-train domains, the outer loop computes the loss on the meta-test domain, defined as:
+\textbf{Outer loop optimization.} The outer loop further refines the prompt parameters by evaluating them on the meta-validation domain \( \mathcal{S}^{\text{val}} \) to promote generalization to unseen domains.
+After optimizing the prompt parameters ${\theta_{s^{\text{val}}}^*}$ in the inner loop across meta-train domains, the outer loop computes the loss on the meta-validation domain, defined as:

-where \( x_{\text{test}} \) is the generated image using the updated prompt parameters \( \theta \) from the inner loop on the meta-test domain \( \mathcal{D}_{\text{test}} \), and \( \phi \) represents the global meta-parameters.
-This outer optimization step updates \( \phi \), ensuring that the learned prompt parameters are robust enough to generalize to new, unseen domains, achieving accurate object quantification while maintaining semantic fidelity.